YidanSunResearchLab/SnakeAltPromoter/README.md

-# 🧬 SnakeAltPromoter: End-to-End Differential Alternative Promoter Analysis
+# 🧬 SnakeAltPromoter Facilitates Differential Alternative Promoter Analysis

 **SnakeAltPromoter** is a **Snakemake-based pipeline** for streamlined, reproducible, and scalable analysis of **alternative promoter usage** from RNA-seq or CAGE data.
 It integrates all major steps—from raw read preprocessing to promoter-level quantification and differential analysis—using state-of-the-art tools.